 Child Support Order

 Collecting any owed child support may be more difficult if a judge never issued a child support order.
 Oral or written agreements that a judge has not approved are not legally binding.
 You can, however, take legal action to collect any child support owed to you if your child support agreement was approved in court.
+It can be especially frustrating when my ex refuses to pay child support despite a court order, but legal enforcement options are available.

 Filing a Motion for Contempt for Non-Payment of Support